Incidents in the Life of a Slave Girl: 19th century

 The book was promoted via the abolitionist networks and was well received by the critics.
 Jacobs arranged for a publication in Great Britain, which appeared in the first months of 1862, soon followed by a pirated edition.
 "Incidents was immediately acknowledged as a contribution to Afro-American letters."

 The publication did not cause contempt as Jacobs had feared.
 On the contrary, Jacobs gained respect.
 Although she had used a pseudonym, in abolitionist circles she was regularly introduced with words like "Mrs. Jacobs, the author of Linda", thereby conceding her the honorific "Mrs." which normally was reserved for married women.
 The London Daily News wrote in 1862, that Linda Brent was a true "heroine", giving an example "of endurance and persistency in the struggle for liberty" and "moral rectitude".

-Incidents "may well have influenced" Iola Leroy, or Shadows Uplifted, a 1892 novel by Black author Frances Ellen Watkins Harper, "which in turn helped shape the writings of Zora Neale Hurston and other foremothers of black women writing today."
+Incidents "may well have influenced" Iola Leroy, or Shadows Uplifted, an 1892 novel by Black author Frances Ellen Watkins Harper, "which in turn helped shape the writings of Zora Neale Hurston and other foremothers of black women writing today."

 Still, Incidents was not republished, and "by the twentieth century both Jacobs and her book were forgotten".